MicrosoftDocs/win32/desktop-src/print/iprintpipelinepropertybag.md

-﻿---
+---
-Description: 'The IPrintPipelinePropertyBag interface is implemented by the PrintFilterPipelineSvc service and is made available to filters through methods in the IPrintPipelineFilter interface.
-IprintPipelinePropertyBag inherits from the IUnknown interface.' ms.assetid: '3997291f-0af3-4fa8-8d36-20ff36551f42'
+Description: The IPrintPipelinePropertyBag interface is implemented by the PrintFilterPipelineSvc service and is made available to filters through methods in the IPrintPipelineFilter interface.
+IprintPipelinePropertyBag inherits from the IUnknown interface. ms.assetid: 3997291f-0af3-4fa8-8d36-20ff36551f42
 title: IPrintPipelinePropertyBag interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPrintPipelinePropertyBag interface